 Beratung » Guidance attempted at 620 hours.

-Ariesian royal guard Trystan Carter had always desired change.
+Ariesian Royal Guard Trystan Carter had always desired change.
 From the days when he’d toil away working in the paddy fields governed by the appointed feudal lord to the days when he’d attended school lectures held by passionate, underpaid teachers—change was always on his mind.
 Perhaps it was because of the passion of those teachers that Trystan had grown to become passionate himself—first about the history of their nation, then about the politics of their nation, and finally about their socioeconomic disparity.

-One day, at the tender age of ten, he stumbled upon a small union of local workers in the town hall.
+One day, at the tender age of ten, he’d stumbled upon a small union of local workers in the town hall.
 They invited him into one of their meetings despite his youth and introduced him to the injustice and greed that flowed through Aries:

 The taxes that his parents paid to the feudal lords didn’t go to programs to support the people.
-Instead, it went into small vanity projects like self-idolizing statues and luxurious residential estates for their political supporters.
+Instead, it went into small vanity projects like self-idolizing statues and luxurious residential estates for the lords’ political supporters.
 To avoid beckoning the law, the feudal lords contracted the locals to complete the construction and paid them the bare minimum.

 After recalling how his mother and father toiled away in the fields of such an estate day-in-and-day-out, Trystan became filled with righteous rage.

 When he had taken this issue up with the local council, they had all laughed down at him saying, “You’re a child.
 You care too much for unimportant things.
 You don’t understand how the world works.”

 His schoolmates had thought similarly and had distanced themselves from him in turn.
 Although it did hurt, he didn’t care for their apathy.

 His parents had fortunately offered their support: “Look at our son,” they’d say, “trying to make life easier for us.
 Take it one goal at a time.
 Who knows how much you’ll change?”